jiangnan3/smartgrid-llm/README.md

 This repo provides the source code data associated with the following paper

-*Risks of Practicing Large Language Models in Smart Grid: Threat Modeling and Validation*

-by Jiangnan Li, Yingyuan Yang, and Jinyuan Sun.
+**Risks of Practicing Large Language Models in Smart Grid: Threat Modeling and Validation** **by Jiangnan Li, Yingyuan Yang, and Jinyuan Sun**

 The project structure is shown below. prompt_injection.py and prompt_injeciton.py are the simulations for the Bad Data Injection attack and Domain Knowledge Extraction attack respectively.

 An OpenAI API Token will be needed to run the code.
+Please add it to the credential.py definition.

 ```bash
 smartgrid-llm/